-Making your partner gush during sex (using your dick) is considered much harder than making her gush buckets using your fingers, so the first step is to make sure you can do it with your fingers first and that you’re comfortable with your partner before you go on to squirting with intercourse.
+Making your partner gush during sex (using your dick) is considered much harder than making her squirt using your fingers.
+So the first step is to make sure you can do it with your fingers first and that you’re comfortable with your partner before you go on to squirting with intercourse.

 So, without further ado…